 - the advance is to pay for minor travel expenses; and

-- the expenses could not be paid with the University's travel system account.
+- the expenses could not be paid with the University's One Card or by direct billing.

 Cash advances for the support of travel of other individuals, who are neither University employees nor University students, must be made to the department chairman, dean or other authorized employee who is responsible for repayment of the advance.